Using the logo – checklist

 Check with the Office of External Affairs and Communications if you are unsure whether your use is permitted.

 In order to maximise its visual presence the logo requires a surrounding area clear of any other graphic elements or text.

 The minimum exclusion zone is equal to the width of the coat of arms.
 Always allow at least this amount of clear space around the logo.
 It is important that this rule is observed and the exclusion zone is maintained at all times.
 The recommended minimum clearance is to protect the logo.
 The logo will appear on many different applications and formats and this will help to give it clarity and presence.
 This is not a placement guide.
 It is a minimum only.

 Having a consistent size and positioning of the logo is vital.
-The logo can appear at either the top of the area or at the bottom, but always ranged left.
+The logo can appear at either the top of the area or at the bottom, but always aligned left.

 Below are the recommended logo sizes for the main different paper sizes, along with the margins that should be left between the logo and the paper edge.

 Our logo must be clearly visible and reproduced consistently.
-For this reason a minimum size has been established.
-The size is 30mm measured across the width of the logo.
+For this reason a minimum size has been established for the University's logo.
+That size is 30mm, measured across the width of the logo.